 Ensure Kids Are Involved in Non-Screen Activities

-There is no greater takeaway to the article than to ensure that kids maintain a healthy involvement in off-screen activities.
-Church, community gatherings and organized sports*4 are just some ways to keep kids connected and less susceptible to depression, loneliness and suicide.
-Another study revealed that four or more family dinners per week protect teens not just from being cyberbullied, but from the devastating impacts if they are experiencing the issue*5.
+There is no greater takeaway from the article than to ensure that kids maintain a healthy involvement in off-screen activities.
+Church, community gatherings and organized sports*4 are just some of the many ways to keep kids connected and less susceptible to depression, loneliness and suicide associated with too much screen time.
+Another study revealed that four or more family dinners per week protect teens not just from being cyberbullied, but from its devastating impacts if they are experiencing the issue*5.